 Redeem your FastPass+ reservations using your MagicBands (or park tickets if you don't have the bracelets).
 Use the app on your mobile device to check your reserved times.
 You can also use the app to check standby wait times, make changes to your FastPass+ reservations, view interactive park maps, get resort info, and more.

-Once you have used all three of your advance FastPass+ reservations, you can make additional FastPass+ reservations on the day of your visit using the FastPass+ kiosks in the parks.
-(You can't use the mobile device app to make the additional reservations.)
+Once you have used all three of your advance FastPass+ reservations, you can make additional FastPass+ reservations on the day of your visit using your mobile device or the FastPass+ kiosks in the parks.
 You can also use the kiosks to make other My Disney Experience plans if you do not have a mobile device at the parks.

 The Next Step: Become a My Disney Experience Power User

 This is a basic overview of My Disney Experience.
 If you really want to make the most of the program, check out my rundown of great My Disney Experience tips.
 With a little bit of knowledge, there are some great, er, magical things you could do on your next visit to Disney World.